What's considered an effective rewards strategy has evolved in recent years.

-So how does an organization determine what benefits to offer and how to allocate spending?
+No how does an organization determine what benefits to offer and how to allocate spending?
 It depends.
 But one thing is clear: The more insight an employer has into its workforce, the more likely it can develop meaningful benefits programs for those workers.

-Health care staffing company IntelyCare has leveraged a deep understanding of its workforce of about 50,000 health care professionals to create a customized approach to benefits.
-“Many of our nurses are working additional shifts for a specific reason,” such as paying off debt or saving money for a home purchase, says David Coppins, the Quincy, Mass.-based company’s CEO and co-founder.
+Health care staffing company IntelyCare has leveraged a deep understanding of its workforce of about 50,000 health care professionals into a customized approach to benefits.
+"Many of our nurses are working additional shifts for a specific reason," such as paying off debt or saving money for a home purchase, says David Coppins, the Quincy, Mass.-based company's CEO and co-founder.

 In response, the company customized many of its employee benefits to support those goals.
 For example, the company offers savings plans and access to advantageous interest rates on mortgage loans.
 IntelyCare's newest and most popular benefit is the option for employees to access their pay within 15 minutes of completing a shift.